2021 New York Giants season: Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Denver Broncos

-Former Giants head coach turned Broncos Offensive Coordinator Pat Shurmur returned to MetLife Stadium with Teddy Bridgewater in his first start with the team.
+Former Giants head coach turned Broncos offensive coordinator Pat Shurmur returned to MetLife Stadium with Teddy Bridgewater in his first start with the team.

 With 2:41 left in the second quarter and the Giants leading 7–3, their offense gave the Broncos the ball and didn't get back on the field until they were trailing 17–7.
 On the ensuing drive Daniel Jones had a key fumble giving the ball back to Denver, who then kicked a field goal to make it 20–7.
-Broncos RB Melvin Gordon later broke through with a 70-yard touchdown run, sealing the win for Denver.
+Broncos running back Melvin Gordon later broke through with a 70-yard touchdown run, sealing the win for Denver.
 Shurmur won his revenge game, and the Giants were 0–1 for the fifth consecutive year and eighth time in nine years.